 Notes receivable primarily arise from the restructuring and deferral of trade receivables from lessees experiencing financial difficulties.
+Notes classified as HFI are recorded at amortized cost.

 Lease incentives

 We capitalize amounts paid or value provided to lessees as lease incentives.
 We amortize lease incentives on a straight-line basis over the term of the related lease as a reduction of lease revenue.